EtCon: Edit-then-Consolidate for Reliable Knowledge Editing: Appendix

 (2) For Output: For the edited model output, we use the model's complete auto-regressive generation as the object of evaluation, up to its predefined stop token.
 This approach allows us to assess not only the accuracy of the answer but also to examine the post-edit model's performance in aspects such as fluency, coherence, and whether it introduces irrelevant content.

 (3) LLM-as-a-Judge Evaluation: To achieve a scalable and objective evaluation, we introduce a more powerful Large Language Model (LLM) to act as a "judge."
 This judge model makes its decision by comprehensively considering the original question, the ground-truth answer (Target), and the full answer content from the edited model, ultimately providing a binary (correct/incorrect) judgment.
-The full judge prompts are provided in Fig ~\ref{fig:llm_judge_prompt} and Fig.~\ref{fig:llm_judge_prompt1}
+The full judge prompts are provided in Figure~\ref{fig:llm_judge_prompt} and Figure~\ref{fig:llm_judge_prompt1}